-Between 2017-2021, the number of people confined increased by over 1400% in Valle del Cauca.
-Confinements affected 235 people in 2017 and 3,529 in 2021.
-In 2016, there were no reports of confinements.
-In 2021, about 5% of confinements nationwide were in Valle del Cauca (0CHA accessed 07/01/2022).
+Between 2017-2021, confinements resulted from threats to the population to prevent them from leaving the community and denouncing the confinements.
+In 2021, about 5% of confinements nationwide were in Valle del Cauca (OCHA accessed 07/01/2022).

 The increase of confinements resulted from the entry of the AGC in the department, particularly in the rural areas of Buenaventura, where all the confinements were reported.
 In this area, the AGC and the ELN fight over the control of income from drug trafficking and illegal mining (El Tiempo 28/11/2021; Ombudsman's Office 14/10/2021; CIJP 25/08/2021).